Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Related Work

+Prior work, such as NerveNet \cite{wang2018nervenet}, has explored GNN-based policies for articulated rigid-body systems.
+In contrast, we focus on tensegrity robots, whose compliant and tension-driven dynamics require a different morphology-aware graph formulation.

+This idea has also been explored across a broader range of robotic systems.
+Recent work has explored structure-aware reinforcement learning across diverse robotic domains, including modular and soft robots~\cite{whitman2023learningmodularrobotcontrol}.

-Recent studies suggest that embedding morphology or structural priors into learning architectures can substantially improve efficiency and generalization \cite{wang2018nervenet,xiong2023universal}.
-In the context of tensegrity robots, morphology has been incorporated into graph-based models, for instance through graph neural networks (GNNs) used for differentiable dynamics learning \cite{chen2024learning,wang2021sim2sim}.
-However, these efforts focus primarily on system identification and forward simulation, rather than policy learning for locomotion.
-To bridge this gap, our work introduces a morphology-aware reinforcement learning framework that integrates GNNs into SAC, enabling policies that explicitly encode the robot’s physical topology.
+In the context of tensegrity robots, morphology has been incorporated into graph-based models, for instance, through graph neural networks (GNNs) used for differentiable dynamics learning \cite{chen2024learning,wang2021sim2sim}.
+Yet, these efforts focus primarily on system identification and forward simulation, rather than policy learning for locomotion.
+To bridge this gap, our work introduces a morphology-aware reinforcement learning framework that integrates GNNs into SAC, enabling policies that explicitly encode the robot's physical topology.